Rajpratik71/linux-manPages/c89-gcc.md

        c89 [-pedantic] [-pedantic-errors] [-D_ANSI_SOURCE] options ...

 DESCRIPTION
        Calls the C compiler (cc) with the given options , using a C language environment compatible with the -ansiC specification.

-       This includes proper handling of trigraphs,  disabling  non-ANSI  com‐ piler features (such as asm , inline , typeof , and the $ character in identifiers),   and   definition   of    the    preprocessor    symbol __STRICT_ANSI__ .
+       This  includes proper handling of trigraphs, disabling non-ANSI compiler features (such as asm , inline , typeof , and the $ character in identifiers), and definition of the preprocessor sym‐ bol __STRICT_ANSI__ .

 SEE ALSO
        cc(1) for a description of all options.